-The WHO recommended triple elimination strategy of mother-to-child transmission of HIV, syphilis and hepatitis is considered in the current NSP in a background of a very low prevalence of hepatitis B & C infection among STD clinic attendees, and in donated blood.
-Data on the prevalence of hepatitis B & C among the general population is lacking.
-Hepatitis B vaccination is included in the National Immunization Programme and is a component of the penta-vaccine given to neonates at 2,4,6, months of age.
-The prevalence of hepatitis B surface antigen among children < 5 years was zero in a recently completed survey.
+The triple elimination process of MTCT of HIV, syphilis and viral hepatitis is considered in the current NSP in a background of a very low prevalence of hepatitis B and C infection among STD clinic attendees.
+Data on the prevalence of hepatitis B& C among the general population is lacking.
+The prevalence of the hepatitis B surface antigen among children < 5 years was zero in a recently completed survey.
+All neonates are vaccinated for hepatitis B which is a component of the penta-vaccine given at 2, 4, 6 months of age.